K. P. A. C. Lalitha

 Maheshwari Amma, better known by her stage name K. P. A. C. Lalitha (10 March 1947 – 22 February 2022), was an Indian film and stage actress who worked primarily in the Malayalam film industry.
-She started her acting career with Kerala People's Arts Club, a theatre collective in Kayamkulam, Kerala.
+Considered one of the greatest actresses in the history of Indian Cinema, she started her acting career with Kerala People's Arts Club, a theatre collective in Kayamkulam, Kerala.
 In a career spanning five decades, she starred in over 550 films.

-Lalitha won two National Film Awards for Best Supporting Actress along with four Kerala State Film Awards.
+Lalitha has won two National Film Awards for Best Supporting Actress along with four Kerala State Film Awards.
 In 2009, she was honoured with the Filmfare Lifetime Achievement Award at the 2009 Filmfare Awards South.
 Lalitha latterly served as the chairperson of Kerala Sangeetha Nataka Akademi.
 She was married to the late Malayalam filmmaker Bharathan.